 Rushing into a family law case focused only on bringing it to a close is not ideal.
 You need to take the time to do it right the first time.
 On the other hand, letting a case drag on can raise both tension and the cost of managing your case, especially if you need to go to the court again and again for additional hearings.

-At Friedman & Friedman, our family lawyers in Westchester County look for a balance of carefulness and efficiency when handling a case.
+At Friedman & Friedman, our family lawyers look for a balance of carefulness and efficiency when handling a case.
 We want our clients to fully understand each decision and step, move at their own pace, and avoid any unnecessarily delays.
-Come to us for compassionate and efficient legal counsel.
+Come to us for compassionate and efficient legal counsel in the Westchester County area.

 You can turn to us when faced with any of the following family law concerns: